VismaConsulting/react-kurs/README.md

     });

     React.renderComponent( <PostBox />, document.getElementById('content'));
-    ```

 ### Hello, World!

 We now have a functioning website, although not the prettiest one in the world.
+Congrats!

 ![Behold, the Internet](https://dl.dropboxusercontent.com/u/488107/react/helloworld.png)

+### What was react here?

+* React.createClass({});
+* React.renderComponent({});
+* JSX

+CreateClass and renderComponent are the only essential parts of the API.
+JSX, which lets you write something similar \
+to HTML inside the JavaScript, is purely voluntary.

 ## Hierarchy of Components